 To throw in one more definition that seems relevant, Wikipedia defines the cognitive distortion known in CBT as fortune telling as “predicting outcomes (usually negative) of events.”

 Let’s start with optimism.
 Wouldn’t being certain that a positive outcome will happen be just another form of fortune telling?
-What about hoping for a positive outcome when there’s no realistic evidence to suggest that a positive outcome is likely or even possible?
-If things have been chugging along in a certain direction, for things to turn out differently a major course correction might be required.
+What about hoping for a positive outcome when there’s no realistic evidence to suggest that it’s likely or even possible?
+If things have been going in a certain direction, turning out differently might require a major course correction.
 I’m not convinced that it’s helpful or productive it is to anticipate that’s likely to happen.
-Does it potentially just set you up for disappointment if you’ve been hoping for something that’s probably not going to happen?
+Does it potentially just set you up for disappointment if you’ve been hoping for something that’s unlikey to happen?

 Problematic pessimism is kind of like problematic optimism, just in the reverse direction.
 There’s still that element of fortune telling to it.
 If things are chugging along in neutral, there’s not necessarily evidence to suggest that the train is going to derail around the next corner.

-I see realism as the view that things are the way they are, and acceptance of that generally produces the most satisfying results.
-In terms of my own illness, it has continued along in its treatment-resistant fashion, and it’s been three years since I was last in remission.
-My realist (or at least I consider it that way) perspective is that unless there’s some sort of magic wand to make things better or a major stressor to trigger a worsening, my illness is most likely going to continue on as is.
+I see being a realist as recognizing that things are the way they are, and acceptance of that generally produces the most satisfying results.
+My own illness has continued along in its treatment-resistant fashion, and it’s been three years since I was last in remission.
+My realist (or at least I consider it that way) perspective is that unless there’s some sort of magic wand to make things better or a major stressor to trigger a worsening, th illness is most likely going to continue on as is.
 By accepting that, I’m not wasting mental energy on fighting it or hoping for something to occur that’s unlikely to happen, and instead I’m focused on finding ways to manage in spite of it.

 If factors outside of your control would need to change significantly for a more positive or negative outcome to occur, is there a compelling reason to anticipate that a magic wand will appear and do a little dance, and then those changes will happen?
 While there may be some things that we can do to control mental illness, the reality for many of us is that a large part of the illness package is out of our control.
 If I were to plan activities based on the idea of my anhedonia resolving, I’m likely to end up with wasted money on theatre, ballet, and travel tickets.

 When certain variables are completely out of our control, whether we’re optimistic or pessimistic, things are going to go down the way they go down, regardless of what we predict/hope for/dread.
-Sometimes realism might be accepting that there’s inherently a high degree of uncertainty and just riding it out.
+Sometimes being a realist might mean accepting that there’s inherently a high degree of uncertainty and just riding it out.

 So, is the glass half full or half empty?
 Neither.
 It’s filled 250 mL out of a 500 mL capacity.
 Not full, not empty, just is.